bevacqua/node-pemcrypt/README.md

 store.encrypt('env/defaults', 'secure/defaults'); // persisted to disk @ secure/defaults.pemjson
 ```

-### #store.decrypt(sourceStore, targetStore)
+# #store.decrypt(sourceStore, targetStore)

-Decrypts an encrypted `.pemjson` file.
-This method will take a file path relative to `cwd`, _without the `.pemjson` extension_.
-If `targetStore` equals `true`, the results are dumped to an encrypted `.pemjson` file next to the `.json` one.
+Decrypts an encrypted secure file.
+This method will take a file path relative to `cwd`, _without the secure extension_.
+If `targetStore` equals `true`, the results are dumped to an encrypted secure file next to the private one.
 You can also pick a different name, if you want to keep secure and unsecure data in different places.

 This method is _synchronous_ and returns the decrypted data, too.